sitshayeva/sitshayeva/README.md

 📁 [View My Portfolio](https://github.com/sitshayeva/portfolio)

-👋 I'm Lenara Sitshayeva, an IT pro with 7+ years in Data Engineering & Analytics.
+👩🏻‍💻 7+ years in Data Engineering & Analytics.

 Starting as a Database Manager, I've grown into an adept Data Engineer, skilled in Database Management, Data Warehousing, and Visualization.